- No one enjoys being angry, but it’s an emotional state that we all inevitably experience.

-As Sovec introduced, anger can be dangerous when the individual succumbs to it too often and without dealing with it properly.
-Licensed Marriage and Family Therapist Patrice Douglas, explains just how harmful anger can be to our physical health and answers the important question: “what does anger do to your body?”
+As Sovec introduced, anger can be detrimental when it’s experienced frequently or without proper resolution.
+Licensed Marriage and Family Therapist Patrice Douglas, explains just how harmful anger can be to our physical health and answers the important question, “What does anger do to your body?”

-We can exhaust our bodies with anger, which then leads to weaker immune systems.
+We can exhaust our bodies with anger, leading to weaker immune systems.
 And a weaker immune system means a greater risk of becoming sick.
 So, the answer is yes, unresolved or continuous anger can lead to you becoming ill more often.
-It can also lead to higher blood pressure, gastritis, and migraines.

 How Can Anger Affect You Mentally?